 Per capita personal income, a broader measure of the income all Oregonians receive from all sources, was $52,937 per person in 2019.
 In addition to wages, personal income includes proprietors’ income; income from dividends, interest, and rent; and transfer receipts.

 The national per capita personal income reached $56,663 in 2019.
 Oregon’s per capita personal income was just 93% of the nation’s and ranked 26th among the states and Washington, D.C.
 Oregon’s real per capita personal income, adjusted for inflation, grew 8.9% since 2015.
 That was the seventh fastest income growth among the states and faster than the national adjusted income growth rate of 7.6%.

 Despite lower average incomes than the nation as a whole, Oregon’s poverty rate is about the same as the nation.
-According to the U.S. Census Bureau, 12.7% of Oregon residents lived in families with incomes below the poverty threshold during 2014-2016.
-The U.S. poverty rate was 13.7%.
-Oregon ranked roughly 27th among the states with the lowest percentage of people living in poverty.
+According to the U.S. Census Bureau, 12.6% of Oregon residents lived in families with incomes below the poverty threshold during 2018.
+The U.S. poverty rate was 13.1%.
+Oregon ranked 25th among the states with the lowest percentage of people living in poverty.